Godzilla has become a worldwide cultural icon since first gracing the screen in the 1954 Japanese film Godzilla.

 Gigan first appeared in Godzilla vs. Gigan in 1972.

-Jet Jaguar is not really a monster, but rather a mecha (or giant machine), that helps Godzilla defeat invading monsters and protect Earth.
+Jet Jaguar is not really a monster, but rather a mecha (or giant machine) that helps Godzilla defeat invading monsters and protect Earth.

-Jet Jaguar only appeared in one film but is notable because he is the result of a contest held by Toho for fans to come up with a new hero to be used in their movies.
+Jet Jaguar only appeared in one film but is notable because he is the result of a contest held by Toho for fans to develop a new hero to be used in their movies.
 The contest-winning robot was called Red Alone but was renamed Jet Jaguar and originally slated to star in its own film.
 However, producers didn’t think Jet Jaguar alone would be enough and instead made him a sidekick to Godzilla.